 These can be recycled to make candle holders, flower pots, and lots of other stuff.
 However, it would require some effort from you.
 These pieces first have to be cleaned of all oil and other stuff and repainted with designs to make them attractive.

 Glass bottles painted with phosphorescent paint make superb road and lane markers for homeowners.
 These can be partially buried in the soil with part jutting out.
 The phosphorescent paint glows at night to clearly mark a small driveway or path in the garden or backyard.
 And they can be used to decorate a home too.
 Glass bottles can be recycled using ordinary ceramic paint to create superb flower pots.

 20. Beer Cans

 Recycle beer cans as pen stands and pencil holders.
-To do this, wrap them in aluminum foil or cloth and decorate with beads and paint.
+To do this, wrap them in aluminum foil or cloth and decorate them with beads and paint.
 These pen stands and pencil holders can be sold for cheap.
-You can sell through own online marketplace on Etsy.com, Shopify.com or Facebook Marketplace.
+You can sell through your own online marketplace on Etsy.com, Shopify.com, or Facebook Marketplace.
 Once your brand gets popular, sell them on Amazon and eBay.

 21. Old Newspapers

 Old newspapers can be made into small envelopes and packets for sending letters or even packing dry stuff such as medicines, spices, and other light stuff.
 In fact, recycling old newspapers to create bags and envelopes is also a large organized industry that helps poor people around the world to earn some money.